Pandora: Documentation en: Data Presentation/Visual Maps

-If you can't "customize" a background image, this is a simple but effective way to "customize" the look of your console, adding boxes of different colors and shapes to order and enhance the look of your visual console.
+If you cannot "customize" a background image, this is a simple but effective way to "customize" the appearance of your console, adding boxes of different colors and shapes to order and enhance the look of your visual console.

-This element allows the representation of colored blurred clouds that depend on the value of the assigned module, this type of visualization is commonly called "heat map".
+This element allows representing colored blurred clouds that depend on the value of the assigned module.
+This is commonly called "heat map".

-The configuration allows you to create ranges of values (for now only numerical).
-When the value of the selected module is between the values (including limits) of a range, the chosen color of that range will be used for the element.
-If no range is met, the default color will be used.
+The configuration allows to create ranges of values (for now only numerical).
+When the value of the selected module is between the range values (including limits), the chosen color for that range will be used for the element.
+If no range is reached, the default color will be used.

-By default the position is 0x0, where the first digit is the X axis and the second digit is the Y axis.
-These values are in pixels, and note that the axis is defined in such a way that on the Y axis it is inverted, where the upper part is 0 and grows downwards.
-The X axis is defined in the classical form, i. e. it starts at the left edge and grows to the right.
+The default position is 0x0, where the first digit is the X axis and the second digit is the Y axis.
+These values are in pixels, and note that the axis is defined in such a way that on the Y axis it is inverted, where the upper part is 0 and it grows downwards.
+The X axis is defined in the classical form, i. e. it starts at the left side and grows to the right.
 This position is automatically changed by clicking and dragging an item.

 The relationship between visual console elements is represented with lines between them.
 The color of the line depends on the state of the parent element.

 Several elements can be used to "summarize" the status of another visual console.
-In this way, the status of the icon (Green, Yellow or Red) is shown using the status of the linked console.
-It is also possible to activate a link from the element to the visual console.
+That way, the status of the icon (Green, Yellow or Red) is shown using the status of the linked console.
+It is also possible to activate an element link to the visual console.

 Ways to calculate the status of the linked visual console